VBAndCs/VB-Record-Source-Generator/Readme.md

 ![Untitled](https://user-images.githubusercontent.com/48354902/122991838-c8fcb000-d3a5-11eb-98de-46e853a21272.png)

-# VB Record Source Generator v2.1
+# VB Record Source Generator v2.2
-V2.1 fixex some bugs.
-See what's new in V2.0 at the end of the file.
+Records now genrate the GetHashCode method, so that key properties are used in generating the hash, which is necessary when using rcords as keys in dictionaries.

 `Source Generators` is an amazing new feature added to VB.NET since VS.NET 16.9.
 It allows you to write code to generate another code that is added to your project in compilation time.